 London Cycle Hire Scheme expanding west to Wandsworth, Lambeth, and Hammersmith

-- Posted in: Blog, Hackney, Kensington and Chelsea, Lambeth, Tower Hamlets, Wandsworth, Westminster
+- Posted in: News and blogs, Hackney, Kensington and Chelsea, Lambeth, Tower Hamlets, Wandsworth, Westminster

 - Boroughs: Hackney, Kensington and Chelsea, Lambeth, Tower Hamlets, Wandsworth, Westminster